 Smoked Salmon Reuben Sandwich

-The picky hubby didn’t show much interest in this smoked salmon reuben sandwich (shocking, I know!), so I made these beauties for our youngest son, Nick, and me.
+The picky hubby didn’t show much interest in this smoked salmon Reuben sandwich (shocking, I know!), so I made these beauties for our youngest son, Nick, and me.
 Like me, he eats pretty much anything.
-We both thought this combination was outstanding.

 For Spicy Remoulade Sauce (enough for 6-8 sandwiches):

 - 2 slices of rye or pumpernickel bread